 The overall level of arrears remains low.
-However, the economic situation remains uncertain, and the impacts of rising interest rates and other increases to the cost of living have not yet fed through to mortgage arrears.
-Any member facing an inability to keep up with mortgage payments is encouraged to contact the Society as early as possible so that we can work together on a solution.
+However, the economic situation remains uncertain, and the impacts of rising interest rates and other increases to the cost of living have not yet fully fed through to mortgage arrears.
+Any member facing difficulties maintaining mortgage payments is encouraged to contact the Society as early as possible so that we can work together on a solution.